anamud/anamud.github.io/_posts/2016-09-15-Create-WIN10-Recovery-USB-Disk.md

 Dang!
-Windown 10 refuses to boot.
+Windows 10 refuses to boot.
 Thankfully I have a recovery ISO saved on *firenze*, my other laptop.
-All that is now required is to transfer the recovery ISO to a USB disk, reebot on the busted machine, and hope Windows can repeair itself.
+All that is now required is to transfer the recovery ISO to a USB disk, reboot on the busted machine, and hope Windows can repair itself.

-This guide assumes the USB disk is atleast 4GB in size and is mapped to device /dev/sdc1.
-Use the fdisk program to understand your USB disk properties.
+This guide assumes the USB disk is at least 4GB in size and is mapped to device `/dev/sdc1`.
+Use `fdisk` to understand your USB disk properties.

 > Warning: All data on USB disk will be erased.
 Ensure valuable data on disk is backed up!

-- Unmount USB disk
+- Unmount USB disk.

     ```bash
     [ananya@firenze WIN10-Recovery-ISO]$ sudo umount /dev/sdc1
     ```

-- Prepare USB disk
+- Prepare USB disk.

     Required:
     - MSDOS partition table
     - Format FAT32
     - Single primary partition
-    - Flags lba and boot set
+    - Flags `lba` and `boot` set

-    We will use the parted program to prepare the USB disk.
+    We will use `parted` to prepare the USB disk.

     > Note the argument to parted.
 It is */dev/sdc*, not /dev/sdc1.